texfaq/texfaq.github.io/FAQ-ECfonts.md

 When TeX version 3 arrived, most of the drivers for the eccentricity of Knuth's encodings went away, and at TUG's Cork meeting, an encoding for a set of 256 glyphs, for use in TeX text, was defined.
-The intention was that these glyphs should cover ''most'' European languages that use Latin alphabets, in the sense of including all accented letters needed.
+The intention was that these glyphs should cover "most" European languages that use Latin alphabets, in the sense of including all accented letters needed.
 (Knuth's CMR fonts missed things necessary for Icelandic and Polish, for example, which the Cork fonts